webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Weighty.md

 - Ability/Cost/1
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Weighty
+>1  Intellect

 You briefly increase the weight of a target within short range enough to stop them in their tracks, preventing the target from moving and hindering any attempted tasks on their next turn.
 Action.